Dear Mr. Wilson,

 These are suggestions made in the hope to see you become a better ball player.
 I don’t really hate you and I certainly don’t relish in the fact that you were released.
 But I think you would’ve been and could still be a better major league ball player if you just changed a few things in your approach.

-Topics: Josh Wilson
+Tags: Josh Wilson